h-index Data Sources

 There have always been concerns about the validity and usefulness of the h index.
-For other options, please see the list in the Caveat Emptor box..
+CWTS provides a great infographic.
+For other evaluation options, please see the list in the Caveat Emptor box.

 Databases with h-index